As a patent attorney you'll assess whether inventions are new and innovative, and therefore eligible to be patented

 Salary

-Salaries vary depending on a range of factors, such as your experience, area of expertise, type of employment (inhouse/industry or private practice), and whether you are qualified as a CPA, or as both a CPA and EPA.
+Salaries vary depending on a range of factors, such as location, type of employment (inhouse/industry or private practice), your area of expertise, experience and qualifications, and whether you are qualified as a CPA, or as both a CPA and EPA.

 Additional benefits include bonuses, the payment of membership subscriptions, healthcare, life insurance and a pension.